 “You also miss almost all of the shots you take from terrible angles, especially when you have the chance to make a play.”Me

-This equally well-known quote sums it up for Gaudreau.
+My personal spin on the Great One’s quote sums it up for Gaudreau.
 Check out this clip from the Dallas series:

 In this clip, Gaudreau enters the zone with speed, and keeps possession of the puck through the zone entry.
 This is one of Gaudreau’s strengths, as he is one of the more skilled players in the league at navigating defenders without resorting to dumping the puck in.